kaito373/android_kernel_le_x620-test_mt6797/README.md

-# gemini-android-kernel-3.18
+# le_x620-android-kernel-3.18
-Gemini Android Linux kernel v3.18
+Le X620 test Android Linux kernel v3.18

-This is the Linux kernel v3.18 used by Android OS in Planet Computer's Gemini
+Do not try compile till niw it is not working